 Dividends are not to be underestimated.
-These individual payouts might seem small — especially when you’ve been investing for only a few years — but more than 40 percent of the historical gains in the S&P 500 have come from dividends.2
+These individual payouts might seem small, especially when you’ve been investing for only a few years, but more than 40% of the historical gains in the S&P 500 have come from dividends.2

 As an investor, you can choose to cash in your dividends as soon as they’re available, or you can opt to reinvest your dividends back into the market, manually or automatically.

 Automatic dividend reinvestment expands your portfolio with minimal effort on your part.
 As you reinvest your dividend payouts, you’ll purchase additional shares that earn additional dividends.
 In other words, dividend reinvestment can help you leverage the magic of compound returns.
 Accumulating dividends can add significant value to your portfolio.

 Still, it’s important to understand two potential downsides to automatic dividend reinvestment.

 If you’re investing for retirement, you might want to turn off dividend reinvestment once you’ve stopped working.
 That way, you’ll receive cash distributions that you can put toward living expenses.
 Before retirement, however, reinvesting dividends can help maximize your gains and set you up for the potential to receive higher payouts later on.

-As you begin your buy-and-hold strategy, you must first decide how and when you want to buy your investments.
-You can choose to buy your investments all at once — lump sum investing – or begin an investment schedule — dollar cost averaging.
+There are generally two buy-and-hold investing options.
+You can choose to buy your investments all at once (lump sum investing) or begin an investment schedule (dollar cost averaging).

 The sooner you invest your sum of money, the sooner you begin earning returns, especially, in this case, compound returns.